-WWE News: Mickie James And Becky Lynch Twitter War Heats Up Following ‘La Luchadora’ Reveal
+WWE News: Mickie James Vs. Becky Lynch Twitter War Heats Up Following ‘La Luchadora’ Reveal

 “Not a ghost… the G.O.A.T.”

-This triggered a brief back-and-forth between both women, and while the snipes have stopped for the moment,it does seem as if WWE is teasing a feud between Mickie James and Becky Lynch — a rivalry between a decorated in-ring veteran who’s won women’s titles in WWE and TNA, and the first SmackDown Women’s Champion since the belt was introduced late last year.
+This triggered a brief back-and-forth between both women, and while the snipes have stopped for the moment, it does seem as if WWE is teasing a feud between Mickie James and Becky Lynch — a rivalry between a decorated in-ring veteran who’s won women’s titles in WWE and TNA, and the first SmackDown Women’s Champion since the belt was introduced late last year.

 Cageside Seats wrote that WWE will indeed have to answer some questions on the coming week’s SmackDown Live, but for the meantime, the possible James vs. Lynch feud is shaping up to be a very promising one.